-Think about it: economic downswings and recovery aside, Assistants have typically, in the past, enjoyed relative stability of employment.
-Now, whether by personal choice or circumstance, career Assistants have joined the ranks of new graduates who – having invested significant time and monies in securing their credentials – are understandably keen to launch their career, ideally with a coveted position offering challenge and job satisfaction, not to mention an attractive compensation package.
+Think about it: economic downswings and recovery aside, assistants have typically, in the past, enjoyed relative stability of employment.
+Now, whether by personal choice or circumstance, some career assistants have joined the ranks of new graduates who – having invested significant time and monies in securing their credentials – are understandably keen to launch their career.

-Having served on more than a few interview panels and selection committees, I can promise you that, while they do want to assess your skills, experience, education and fit for the job, most interviewers don’t intend to discombobulate candidates.
-Rather, the managers and executives involved in the recruitment process are typically busy people.
+Having served on more than a few interview panels and selection committees, I speak from experience.
+The people across the table during your interview do want to assess your skills, experience, education and fit for the job.
+Most interviewers don’t intend to discombobulate candidates.
+Keep in mind, though, the managers and executives involved in the recruitment process are typically busy people.

 When an interviewer sees a candidate gulping for air, then, as s/he enters the interview room, clutching the arms of a chair, or over-eagerly nodding in agreement with almost anything anyone says, s/he’ll likely be empathetic.
 The pragmatic interviewer, though, will also consider whether a candidate who is unnerved by an interview process can cut it in a demanding office environment.

-With this in mind, exceptional Assistants, PAs and Administrative Professionals (APs) will approach a job interview with heightened consciousness of how we present ourselves.
+With this in mind, it’s wise to approach a job interview with heightened consciousness of how we present ourselves.

 That’s not all, though; we need to develop and remember to ask insightful questions that cinch the interview … and do all this along with elevated awareness of our body language.
 All this, of course, while feeling both hopeful and vulnerable.
 A walk in the park, yes?

 Stand (and sit) tall, convey confidence, make eye contact, and engage with others in the room